 - Students must have their SPIN slides approved by the historian of the Student Government Association, who will then submit the slides on their behalf.

+The dimensions of the slide should be 1920x1080 pixels.
 All submissions are subject to editing.
 Every effort will be made to post submissions within 24 hours.
 You will be notified if there is a problem with your submission.
 When appropriate, the user can also submit their event to the School's Web calendar as well.

 How to Create Effective Slides: